nprapps/tshirt/README.md

 ```
 cd tshirt
-npm install less universal-jst -g --prefix node_modules
-mkvirtualenv --no-site-packages tshirt
+mkvirtualenv tshirt
 pip install -r requirements.txt
+npm install
+fab update
 ```

+**Problems installing requirements?** You may need to run the pip command as ``ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future pip install -r requirements.txt`` to work around an issue with OSX.

 Project secrets
 ---------------

 Project secrets should **never** be stored in ``app_config.py`` or anywhere else in the repository.
 They will be leaked to the client if you do.
 Instead, always store passwords, keys, etc. in environment variables and document that they are needed here in the README.

+Any environment variable that starts with ``$PROJECT_SLUG_`` will be automatically loaded when ``app_config.get_secrets()`` is called.

 Adding a template/view
 ----------------------

-A site can have any number of rendered templates (i.e. pages).
-Each will need a corresponding view.
+A site can have any number of rendered pages, each with a corresponding template and view.
 To create a new one:

 * Add a template to the ``templates`` directory.
 Ensure it extends ``_base.html``.
 * Add a corresponding view function to ``app.py``.
 Decorate it with a route to the page name, i.e. ``@app.route('/filename.html')``